kailash-manasarovar/statement/docs/personal/egg-theft.md

 }
 </script>

-- Once security services and governments around the world heard about the world's most famous sedated rape porn-star surviving repeated attempts at murder by poisoning, it's been a free for all.
+- Once security services and governments around the world heard about the world's most famous sedated-rape-porn star surviving repeated attempts at murder by poisoning, it's been a free for all.
 - Everyone thinks they can hunt her down and own her.
-Everyone wants a slice, a crumb.
+Everyone wants a slice, a crumb, grinning inanely when they're winning, whispering threats and put downs when they're not.
-- Just like hunters in Africa ready to kill and destroy what they in truth venerate, fear, and revere.
+- Just like hunters in Africa desperate to kill and destroy what they venerate, fear, and revere, and thus, apparently, triumph.
-- Whatever potential I have, and the gifts God has given me for the world, are utterly irrelevant to these totally insane humans.
+- Whatever potential I have, and the gifts God has given me for the whole world, are utterly irrelevant to these totally insane humans.
 - These people are horror-show exterminators, playing God.
 - So what's really behind such total insanity.